bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 ### DEXD - Extend

-The `DEXD` (Date Extend) command perform the reverse of the `DSHK` command by appending a `00:00:00` Time component and the `UTC+00:00` TimeZone component successively.
-For example, let's start with a Date object and apply the `DEXD` command twice, first using the menu function `DEXD`, then second through the `X^2` keyboard button:
+The `DEXD` (Date Extend) command perform the reverse of the `DSHK` command by appending a `00:00:00` Time component to a Date object, and the `UTC+00:00` TimeZone component to a DateTime object.
+For example, let's start with a Date object and apply the `DEXD` command twice.
+For illustration purposes, the first `DEXD` uses the menu function, and the seoncd `DEXD` uses the `X^2` keyboard
+button:

 | **Keys**                      | **MODE `{..}`**                   | **MODE `".."`**   |
 | ----------                    | ---------------------             | ----------------- |